n-riesco/ijavascript/doc/usage.md

 # Usage

-To start an IPython notebook session with the IJavascript kernel, simply run:
+To start an IJavascript session in the Jupyter notebook, simply run:

 ```sh
 ijs
 ```

-This command should open the IPython notebook dashboard in your default web
+This command will open the Jupyter dashboard in your default web browser:
-browser:

 ![Screenshot: IPython Notebook
 Dashboard](../images/screenshot-dashboard-home.png)

 ## Register IJavascript with the dashboard

-The IJavascript kernel can be registered with IPython v3 without opening the dashboard.
+The IJavascript kernel can be registered with Jupyter (and IPython v3) without opening the dashboard.
 To register the kernel for all users, run:

 ```sh
 ijs --ijs-install=global